aulb/genki2_notes/README.md

 # Genki 2 Notes
 Personal Genki 2 notes.
-Each grammar pattern should contain an explanation, a list of examples with translation and some additional notes if required, and a section on how to use the grammar pattern.
+Each grammar pattern should contain an explanation, a list of examples with translation and some additional notes if required, and a section on how to use the grammar pattern (grammar rules).

 # Table of Contents
 |第|完成|